o3de/o3de.org/content/docs/user-guide/settings/developer-documentation.md

 `<filename stem>.<tag1>.<tag2>...<tagN>.setreg`

 A settings registry file with the name of `bootstrap.game.windows.profile.setreg`, has a filename of "bootstrap" and tags of "game", "windows", and "profile".
 In order to merge the file using the `AZ::SettingsRegistry::MergeSettingsFolder` function, a specializations object with the tags of "game", "windows" and "profile" is needed.
-That specializations object can have additional tags added to it and i can still merge the `bootstrap.game.windows.profile.setreg` file.
+The specializations object can have additional tags than those listed.
+As long as it contains the "game", windows" and "profile" tags, the `bootstrap.game.windows.profile.setreg` file will be merged.

 The specializations object can be thought of as an allowlist of `.<tag>` values that can be part of the settings registry file name.